Anthony4m/mars/docs/mars-compiler-progress.md

 3. **Documentation**: Keep docs up to date
 4. **Performance**: Monitor and optimize critical paths

+## Contributing

+We welcome contributions!
+Please see our [Contributing Guide](../CONTRIBUTING.md) for detailed information on:

+- Development setup and environment
+- Coding standards and guidelines
+- Testing requirements
+- Contribution workflow
+- Current development priorities
+- How to report issues and request features

 ## Conclusion

 Mars has achieved a **solid foundation** with all core language features working correctly.
 The lexer, parser, analyzer, and evaluator are complete and well-tested.
 The language can execute basic programs with variables, functions, control flow, and output.